-An in-depth analysis of geographic literature and research.
-Stresses research methodologies and design, survey analysis, report preparation, and oral presentations of research.
-Develops critical analysis and critical thinking skills in Geography.
+An in-depth analysis of geographic and related literature and research.
+Stresses community-based research methodologies and design, survey analysis, report preparation, and oral presentations of results.
+Develops critical analysis and critical thinking skills in Geography and related disciplinary areas.
 Prerequisites: IQL 101 and 12 credits of Geography at the 200-level or above.
 GEOG 324 or GEOG 325 is recommended.
 Spring.

-Builds on existing Geographic Information System skills to explore a range of topics using current software.
-Students learn tools for representing and analyzing vector, raster, network, and 3-D data, while examining the theoretical contributions of GIScience.
-Emphasis on spatial data creation, editing, modeling, and programming.
-Prerequisite: GEOG 324.
-Spring.
+Builds on existing Geographic Information System skills through analytical and cartographic applications to a range of disciplinary areas.
+Covers advanced geoprocessing tools for analyzing vector, raster, and network data, as well as fundamentals of remotely-sensed image processing, classification and visualization.
+Emphasis on spatial data creation, representation, modeling, and programming.
+Prerequisite: GEOG 324 or GEOG 325.
+Fall.

 The capstone course stressing integration and application of geographic studies and research.
 Focus on quantitative and qualitative methodologies and skills necessary for pursuing a Geography-related career.
 Culminates with the design and implementation of a major career-oriented research project.
 Prerequisites: Grade C or higher in GEOG 395.
 Fall.